will-lancer/will-lancer.github.io/README.md

 ### Future coursework (Fall 2024, Sophomore year)
 I'm doing one of the required labs my first semester, as my patience for labs will surely undergo an exponential decay as time goes on.
-I'm also doing one core physics graduate course and one core math graduate course, in addition to some other more basic undergraduate courses.
+I'm also doing taking two core graduate phyics courses, in addition to some other more basic undergraduate ones.

  * PHY 501: Graduate Classical Mechanics.
- * MAT 534: Graduate Algebra I.
+ * MAT 540: Graduate Statistical Mechanics.
  * PHY 335: Electronics and Experimentation Lab.
  * PHY 301: Electromagnetic Theory I.
  * MAT 320: Introduction to Analysis.